-His office picked an issue for him that they haven’t lost since the days of Thomas Dewey prosecuted Legs Diamond, so that as publicity stunts go, it was as daring as shooting fish in a pail.
+This was the most historic event for the D.A.’s office since Thomas Dewey prosecuted Legs Diamond, and that as publicity stunts go, it was as daring as shooting fish in a pail.
 And what a payoff!
 “Court of Appeals Live” is the hottest daytime reality show in town, with ratings second only to Judge Judy.
 What better way to get 15 minutes of fame?
 (That’s 13 minutes plus 2 minutes of rebuttal time if you’re the appellant).

 Here’s the top secret meeting that led up to DA Vandal’s guest appearance: